scruwys/and-the-award-goes-to/README.md

 ## Future Ideas

 This is just a scratchpad for the future.
-Feel free to contribute.
+Feel free to contribute or make suggestions.

 **Sentiment analysis:** Use the Twitter API to see what movies people are talking about.
 Inspired in part by [this repository](https://github.com/peacing/OscarsPredictor).

-**Additional features:** Critic's Choice Awards, film festival awards, movie genre, past award wins.
+**Additional features:** Critic's Choice Awards, film festival awards, movie genre, theater distribution, past award wins.

 **Additional categories:** Documentary Film, Animated Feature Film.